ex4722/ctf-writeups/us_cyberopen/16_bit/README.md

 <h3>Things to Note:</h3>

-- Lists in python are 0-based, the indexes into the csu might be one-off depending on how you add the values.
-Adding a 0 to pad the beginning of the csu array fixed this.
 - The original csu xor optode didn't work as XORing eax would result in the upper bits of rax also getting nulled out.
 Without the upper bits of rax the nop sled would be invalid.
 Luckily the single byte version was also valid shellcode

     `xor eax, DWORD PTR [rbx+0x30]`